bswkim/anibook/README.md

-# anibook
+# Web Dev Projects
-Simple web dev project for filtering elements
-Used javascript, css, bootstrap, and html
+Simple web dev project for different kind of stuffs Everything here is done by javascript, css, bootstrap, and html, and some other libraries